Can You Get Life Insurance On An Ex Spouse

 Who Am I & Why I Started This Blog

-So with no further delay – let’s get on with the show.
+With no further delay – let’s get on with the show.

-Can You Get Life Insurance On An Ex Spouse?
+Can You Get Life Insurance On An Ex-Spouse?

-Can You Get Life Insurance On An Ex Spouse?
-If this is something you are Googling my guess is you are divorced with shared custody of a child.
-This is the situation for almost all the clients I work with that have gone through this process.
+If you are Googling this, I guess you are divorced with shared custody of a child.
+This is the situation for almost all the clients I work with who have gone through this process.

 Everyone’s situation is different.
-For example, let’s say my client is a stay at home mom.
-She is 40 years old and gets child support AND alimony.
-Her ex-husband’s contribution to her household is substantial and without her monthly check, she could not maintain her lifestyle or home.
+For example, let’s say my client is a stay-at-home mom.
+She is 40 years old and gets child support and alimony.
+Her ex-husband’s contribution to her household is substantial, and without her monthly check, she could not maintain her lifestyle or home.

 So what happens if her ex suddenly dies?